VESA TV Mounts: Ultimate Guide to Secure Installation

 2. Visit the Manufacturer’s Website: If the manual is long gone, head to your TV manufacturer’s official website.
 Search for your specific TV model, and you’ll likely find the VESA information in the product details or specifications section.

 3. Measure It Yourself: No manual?
 No problem!
 Grab a tape measure and carefully measure the distance between the center of the mounting holes on the back of your TV.
-Measure horizontally first, then vertically.
-Remember to measure in millimeters for accuracy.
+Measure horizontally first, then vertically. to measure in millimeters for accuracy.
 For instance, if your horizontal measurement is 300mm and your vertical is 300mm, your VESA size is 300×300.

 Choosing the Right VESA TV Mount for Your Needs